 Wireless operates on a shared medium, and transmissions cannot be guaranteed to be fully deterministic due to uncontrolled interferences, including self-induced multipath fading.
-Reliable and Available Wireless (RAW) is an effort to provide Deterministic Networking Mechanisms on a multi-hop path that includes a wireless physical layer.
+The term RAW stands for Reliable and Available Wireless, and refers to the mechanisms aimed for providing high reliability and availability for IP connectivity over a wireless medium.
 Making Wireless Reliable and Available is even more challenging than it is with wires, due to the numerous causes of loss in transmission that add up to the congestion losses and the delays caused by overbooked shared resources.